Zoro314/JAVA/README.md

-# JavaRESTServer
+# JAVA
-A REST API Server built in JAVA using Spring Framework.
+This Repo contains Application built using Java and Java Frameworks.